 World-changing innovations like these become possible only by transitioning technology out of the laboratory and into the commercial sphere.
 In 2015, the Secretary of Energy authorized the formation of OTT, and in 2020, Congress formalized its establishment.

 3 Summary of Important Dates

+Dates are subject to change.
 For the exact times and latest information, visit the HeroX competition platform.

 3.1 Student Track